AnthCol/DOM-Visualizer/README.md

 ### Motivation

 The primary motivation for this project was just for myself to become more comfortable with full-stack technologies and building those kinds of projects from the ground up.
 I enjoy parsing things so I decided to just make a simple HTML tag parser.
+Perhaps it could be a useful tool for someone new to web development, wanting to better understand what HTML / the DOM looks like under the hood.